bkvarda/xtremlib/README.md

 ## Command List
 In PowerShell, run Get-XtremHelp to list all of the available commands.
 Get-Help is also available for each command.
-You can also refer to examples.txt for more examples.
+You can also refer to examples.txt for examples and commandlist.txt for full list of commands.
 ## History

 Began on 10/22/14